fernandacezario/imdb/README.md

-# Project Automation IMDb
+#Project Automation IMDb
-Automation test using cucumber and page object.
+Automation test using cucumber, rspec and page object.

-The tests use selenium-webdriver and were executed in version 46.0.1 of Firefox.
+The tests use selenium-webdriver 2.53.4 and were executed in version 46.0.1 of Firefox.